gateio/gateapi-java/docs/WalletApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         WalletApi apiInstance = new WalletApi(defaultClient);
-        String clientOrderId = "da3ce7a088c8b0372b741419c7829033"; // String | The custom ID provided by the customer serves as a safeguard against duplicate transfers.
-It can be a combination of letters (case-sensitive), numbers, hyphens '-', and underscores '_', with a length ranging from 1 to 64 characters.
+        String clientOrderId = "da3ce7a088c8b0372b741419c7829033"; // String | Customer-defined ID to prevent duplicate transfers.
+Can be a combination of letters (case-sensitive), numbers, hyphens '-', and underscores '_'.
+Can be pure letters or pure numbers with length between 1-64 characters
-        String txId = "59636381286"; // String | The transfer operation number and client_order_id cannot be empty at the same time try {
+        String txId = "59636381286"; // String | Transfer operation number, cannot be empty at the same time as client_order_id try {
             TransferOrderStatus result = apiInstance.getTransferOrderStatus()
                         .clientOrderId(clientOrderId)